FAI Aeromodelling Commission (CIAM)

-Manoeuvre schedule P is used for the preliminary rounds and a more difficult schedule F is used during the fly-off rounds.
-Each schedule contains three hovering manoeuvres that are performed directly in front of the judges over a designated helipad layout.
+An international F3C competition consists of four preliminary rounds, two semifinal rounds for the best 28 competitors and two final rounds for the top 14 pilots.
+Manoeuvre schedule P is used for the preliminary rounds and the more difficult schedule F is used for the semifinals and finals.
+Each schedule contains two hovering manoeuvres that are performed directly in front of the judges over a designated helipad layout.
 Aerobatic manoeuvres are performed in a window that extends 60 degrees to the left and right of a centre line, and at an elevation angle of no more than 60 degrees.
 A prescribed aerobatic manoeuvre must be performed each time the model helicopter crosses the centre line.

-Each competitor’s performance is assessed by a panel of judges who award marks between zero and ten (0.5 increments) for each manoeuvre.
+Each competitor’s performance is assessed by a panel of maximum five judges who award marks between zero and ten (0.5 increments) for each manoeuvre.
 Judging is based on four basic criteria: Precision , Smoothness/Gracefulness, Positioning and Display/Size of manoeuvres.
 Points are subtracted for various types of defects observed by the judges, the severity of these defects, and the number of times the defects are observed.

 The F3C class is also a including team classification.
 FAI member countries may enter a team consisting of one team manager, a maximum of five competitors provided that at least one is a junior (age limit 18 years in the year of the event) and at least one is a woman and official helpers.
 The team classification for World and Continental Championships is established at the end of the competition by adding the numerical final placing of the best three team members of each nation.